ghc/ghc/README.md

  1. *Download source tarballs*

     Download the GHC source distribution:

-        ghc-<version>-src.tar.bz2
+        ghc-<version>-src.tar.xz

     which contains GHC itself and the "boot" libraries.

  2. *Check out the source code from git*

         $ git clone --recursive git@gitlab.haskell.org:ghc/ghc.git

     Note: cloning GHC from Github requires a special setup.
 See [Getting a GHC repository from Github][7].

-  *See the GHC team's working conventions regarding [how to contribute a patch to GHC](https://gitlab.haskell.org/ghc/ghc/wikis/working-conventions/fixing-bugs).* First time contributors are encouraged to get started by just sending a Pull Request.
+  *See the GHC team's working conventions regarding [how to contribute a patch to GHC](https://gitlab.haskell.org/ghc/ghc/wikis/working-conventions/fixing-bugs).* First time contributors are encouraged to get started by just sending a Merge Request.

 Building & Installing